 Besides the violation ticket fine and driver risk premium, police can immediately impound your vehicle for seven days for those travelling 40 km or more over the posted speed limit.
 This could escalate to 30 or 60 days for repeat offenders.
 The owner is then required to pay the vehicle towing and storage fees to get their vehicle back.

 Most vehicles operate most fuel efficiently when travelling between 50 and 80km/hr and when maintaining a consistent speed.
 When you increase your speed above this range or vary your speed too frequently, your fuel consumption goes up.
 So watch your speed and save on gas.

 Allow at least two seconds' following distance behind other vehicles in good weather and road conditions (three seconds on a highway).

 Slow down for poor weather conditions or uneven roads and increase your following distance to at least four seconds.
 Remember that the distance required to stop increases in wet or slippery conditions (for example, if travelling at 60km/hr you will need at least 55 metres to stop).

 Don't speed up as someone is trying to pass you.
 Help the other driver get back into your lane by slowing down and making room.

-Be realistic about your travel time.
-If you're running late, accept the delay.
+Be realistic about your travel time and plan your trip beforehand.
+Increasing your speed does not decrease travel time in a meaningful way, so if you're running late, accept the delay.
 Better late than never.